mfem/web/src/tutorial/fem.md

 where $u_h$ is the finite element approximation with degrees of freedom (unknown coefficients) $c_j$, and $\varphi_j$ are known _basis functions_.
-The FEM basis are typically piecewise-polynomial functions on a given computational mesh, which are only non-zero on small portions of the mesh.
+The FEM basis functions are typically piecewise-polynomial functions on a given computational mesh, which are only non-zero on small portions of the mesh.

 <img src="../img/fem1.png" width="300">

-With finite elements, the mesh can be totally unstructured, curved and
+With finite elements, the mesh can be totally unstructured, curved, and
 non-conforming:

 <img src="../img/fem2.png" width="300">